 A number of chemical compounds, some of them active as insecticides, have been isolated from the fish-poison plants.
-Rotenone, deguelin, toxicarol, and tephrosin have been isolated.
 Of these, rotenone is present in the greatest amount in the majority of plants examined, particularly those of the Derris and Lonchocarpus species.

 Rotenone.
-Nagai 17 in 1902 isolated a crystalline substance from Derris chinensis.
-Since the local name for this plant is Rohten, he termed the crystalline substance rotenone.
-A substance of similar nature had been previously isolated from Lonchocarpus nicou by Geoffroy,18 and given the name nicouline.
-Lenz 19 in 1911 and Ishikawa 20 in 1916 also isolated an active principle from fish-poison plants, to which they gave the names "Derrin" and "Tubatoxin."
+Nagai 18 in 1902 isolated a crystalline substance from Derris chinensis.
+Since the local name for this plant is Rohten, he termed the crystalline substance "Rotenone."
+A substance of similar nature had been previously isolated from Lonchocarpus nicou by Geoffroy 19 and given the name "Nicouline."
+Lenz 20 in 1911 and Ishikawa 21 in 1916 also isolated an active principle from fish-poison plants, to which they gave the names "Derrin" and "Tubatoxin."
 Apparently these substances were all identical and the name rotenone has been adopted, although it would seem that nicouline should have been selected on the basis of priority.

-The structure of rotenone was determined almost simultaneously by several investigators, including La Forge and Haller21 who, with their associates, had been working on the problem for several years.
-For a detailed discussion of the determination of the structure of rotenone see La Forge, Haller, and Smith.22 The formula is given below:
+The structure of rotenone was determined almost simultaneously by several investigators, including LaForge and Haller22 who, with their associates, had been working on the problem for several years.
+For a detailed discussion of the determination of the structure of rotenone see LaForge, Haller, and Smith.23 The formula is given below: